Sindhi Food in Mumbai: Dal Pakwan, Sai Bhaji & Koki

 Is Sindhi food vegetarian?

-The most famous Sindhi dishes in Mumbai — dal pakwan, sai bhaji, koki, Sindhi kadhi and tuk — are all vegetarian, which is why the community’s breakfast joints are largely vegetarian.
-Sindhi cuisine does include meat dishes, but the everyday Mumbai repertoire you’ll encounter is mostly veg.
+The most famous Sindhi dishes in Mumbai — dal pakwan, sai bhaji, koki, Sindhi kadhi and tuk — are all vegetarian, which is why the community's breakfast joints are largely veg.
+Sindhi cuisine does include meat dishes, but the everyday Mumbai repertoire you'll encounter is mostly vegetarian.